 River Forest is a somewhat small village located in the state of Illinois.
-With a population of 11,199 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
-River Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 11,088 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
+River Forest has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.

-River Forest is a decidedly white-collar village, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
-Overall, River Forest is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in River Forest who work in management occupations (14.71%), office and administrative support (12.04%), and sales jobs (10.70%).
+River Forest is a decidedly white-collar village, with fully 93.53% of the workforce employed in white-collar jobs, well above the national average.
+Overall, River Forest is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in River Forest who work in management occupations (14.03%), office and administrative support (11.71%), and sales jobs (11.16%).

 Of important note, River Forest is also a village of artists.
 River Forest has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape River Forest’s character.

-A relatively large number of people in River Forest telecommute to their jobs.
-Overall, about 9.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.96% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in River Forest is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Indic languages.